Here are some answers to our most common questions. Feel free to ask more questions in the comments and we will add the answers here.

 A cleanroom is a room that has filters to keep air particles below a certain level.
 This is only important if we take a hard drive apart, but it is crucial to prevent contamination.
 The heads in a hard drive float very close to the surface of the discs, so even a small speck of dust could cause the heads to crash into the discs and scrape off the magnetic coating that holds your data.

-Can’t you just remove the platters?
+Can’t you just remove the platters

 Can’t you just swap the PCB

 When people talk about firmware, it is very different to firmware on other devices.
-Not only is part of the firmware on the PCB, but the vast majority of hard drive firmware is stored on a hidden part disk.
+Not only is part of the firmware on the PCB, but the vast majority of hard drive firmware is stored on a hidden part of the disk.
 If the problem is with on-disk firmware then changing the PCB won’t make a blind bit of difference.

 Can you repair my hard drive and return it

-Can I just use Diskwarrior, Spinrite, etc…?
+Can I just use Diskwarrior, Spinrite, etc…

 No. If used on a failing hard drive, this type of software can cause so much damage that recovery can be impossible.
 It is important to use read-only methods to access the data.
 Even if the disk is not failing mechanically, when you overwrite the disk structure using Diskwarrior you could lose access to some of the data.
 Data that would have otherwise been recoverable.